 Now is a great time to start preparing your students for an ending to the school year that is both productive and joyful.
 Begin today by proactively assessing what discipline strategies will be effective with your students during the final months of the school year.

-Ted Powers is an editor for Responsive Classroom.
+Ted Powers is a Responsive Classroom editor.